When you and your organization wish to apply for support from Egmont, you need to go through a few steps.

 If we invite you to submit an application and the application is accepted, the Egmont Grant Administration will recommend to the Board of Trustees that you should be granted support.
 It is Egmont’s Board of Trustees that decides whether the application can be granted.

 We support organisations and initiatives that work for children and young people at risk in Denmark, Norway and Sweden.
-We are committed to ensuring a good childhood and youth life, which equip all children and young people to complete a youth education and pursue a good life.
+We are committed to ensuring a good childhood and youth life, which equip all children and young people to take an education, actively participate in society, and create a good life.

 Egmont primarily supports civil society organisations, and private and public organisations.